In a nutshell

 - Contentious IP matters in the healthcare and pharmaceutical space are tipped for an uptick.
 “There's a growing need for litigation services in the biosimilar area,” Evan Chesler of Cravath highlights.
 'What on earth are biosimilars?' we hear you cry: they're basically generic copies of branded bio-pharmaceutical drugs.
 “The legal issues with biosimilars are similar to those which surround the development of generic drugs in the traditional chemical pharma space,” Chesler continues.
 “I think that will be a very big litigation focus in the coming years.”

-- In late 2015, the Department of Justice revealed it new white-collar crime policy which places an increased focus on the naming of individuals involved in corporate wrongdoing.
-Previously companies could cooperate with investigators and hand over information about improper practices without having to identify those involved but, in part thanks to criticism that Wall Street execs have remained largely unscathed in the fall out from the financial crisis, the DOJ has toughened its stance.
-Credit will be given to companies who hand over such details but commentators are concerned that in the interest of protecting employees, organizations may refuse to cooperate with the DOJ.
+- In late 2015, the Department of Justice revealed its new white-collar crime policy which places an increased focus on the naming of individuals involved in corporate wrongdoing.
+Previously, companies could cooperate with investigators and hand over information about improper practices without having to identify those involved but, in part thanks to criticism that Wall Street execs have remained largely unscathed in the fall out from the financial crisis, the DOJ has toughened its stance.
+Credit will be given to companies who hand over such details, but commentators are concerned that in the interest of protecting employees, organizations may refuse to cooperate with the DOJ.

 - The question of immigration reform is more pressing than ever under Trump.
 His travel bans continue to be met with fierce legal challenges all over the country.